tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/r-ondemand.md

 Click `Launch` and wait until your session is ready.
 Click `Connect To RStudio Server`, and you will notice a new window will pop up with RStudio.

-??? question "Have you logged into the cluster?"
+??? question "Are you connected to RStudio?"
     - Yes (put up a green check mark in zoom)
     - No (raise hand in zoom)